yjchen/easy_tag/README.md

 This is a very simple tagging system for Rails.
 Because it is so simple, you should fork and modify it for your own purpose.

+This gem is used in my other projects, thus, it will be kept updated, albeit slowly.

 ## Install

     rails generate simple_tag:migration